BadmWe/dspyt-webpage/dspyt/posts/maximizing-lp-fees-for-rai-pools-for-advanced-users.md

 From the total of 19 pools we can see that most have 0 volume for both 24 hours and 7 days.
 Meanwhile 4 pools had liquidity action in the past 7 days as of 19 November 2021.
 Therefore, it would be reasonable to focus on these pools to maximize the liquidity providers fees.

-RAI/DAI and RAI/USDC pools are by far the most utilized pools.
+RAI / DAI and RAI / USDC pools are by far the most utilized pools.
 However, we investigate in more detail Uniswap pools to maximize the fees.

 We create an index to rank the liquidity pools using data from the Uniswap V3 dashboard.